 of this Section, the Association may offer either to reissue the

-Alternative or reissued policies shall be offered without requiring
+Alternative or reissued policies or contracts shall be offered without requiring

 evidence of insurability, and shall not provide for any waiting period or

-exclusion that would not have applied under the terminated policy.
+exclusion that would not have applied under the terminated policy or contract.

-The Association may reinsure any alternative or reissued policy.
+The Association may reinsure any alternative or reissued policy or contract.

-Alternative policies adopted by the Association shall be subject
+Alternative policies or contracts adopted by the Association shall be subject

 to the approval of the Director.
 The Association may adopt alternative

-policies of various types for future insurance without regard to any
+policies or contracts of various types for future issuance without regard to any

 particular impairment or insolvency.

-Alternative policies shall contain at least the minimum statutory
+Alternative policies or contracts shall contain at least the minimum statutory

 provisions required in this State and provide benefits that shall not be